deekshadk113-lab/Rural-Ambulance-Tracker/README.md

 To run the project
+inside the directory \Rural-Ambulance-Tracker-master
 Run:
-install npm (incase the packages are not installed) npm run dev
+npm install  (incase the packages are not installed) then npm run dev